The Evolution of Darknet Markets: From Silk Road to Today

 3. Technological Adaptation and Decentralization

-- Multisig Escrow: Reduced the risk of admin theft.
+• Multisig Escrow: Reduced the risk of admin theft.

-- Monero Adoption: Some markets switched to XMR, a privacy-focused cryptocurrency.
+• Monero Adoption: XMR, a privacy-focused cryptocurrency.

 4. Law Enforcement Strikes Back